ouldoozbk/PINC/README.md

 **Running the Server:**

 When running the server, you can either run the server locally on your machine, and use cloudflared to redirect requests to your local machine, or run the server on a Cloud provider.
 Both approaches are described below.
 Both methods simply run a FastAPI server using uvicorn.

-You can configure number of persistent containers, docker image name, starting port to launch docker containers, in **main.py**:
+_**IMPORTANT Note:** You can configure number of persistent containers, docker image name, starting port to launch docker containers, in **[main.py](https://github.com/ouldoozbk/PINC/blob/main/validation_server/main.py)**:_
 ``` python
 CONTAINER_IMAGE = "illianasiri/p4_test_suite" # image name used to launch docker containers
 PORT_START = 8022 # start port from which docker containers are launched